Playboy: Litigation and legal issues

 In 1966, Jane Fonda filed a $17.5 million lawsuit against Playboy for publishing nude photos without her consent.
 As part of her settlement, the February 1971 issue contained a full-page ad in support of the Vietnam Veterans Against the War.

 Stacy Arthur, Playboy's Playmate of the Month for January, 1991, filed a $70 million lawsuit against Playboy Enterprises Inc. and others alleging she was raped and sodomized by three Playboy employees on October 6, 1991, at the Playboy mansion in Los Angeles and that inaction by the magazine led to the death of her husband.

 On January 14, 2004, the Ninth Circuit U.S. Court of Appeals ruled that Playboy Enterprises Inc.'s trademark terms "Playboy" and "Playmate" should be protected in the situation where a user typing "Playboy" or "Playmate" in a browser search was instead shown advertisements of companies that competed with PEI.
 This decision reversed an earlier district court ruling.
 The suit started on April 15, 1999, when Playboy sued Excite Inc. and Netscape for trademark infringement.

+In 2020, Playboy sued Fashion Nova, alleging that they copied their Playboy Bunny costume.
+In 2021, the two reached a settlement agreement.